earwig/benkurtovic.com/_posts/2016-04-25-stack-smashing.md

 ---
 layout: post
-title: Stack Smashing
+title: Lecture: Stack Smashing
-tags: Security
+tags: Lecture
 description: Slides from a lecture on low-level software exploits and defenses
 ---